 Canada dominated the second period and could have built a huge lead if it wasn’t for the play of goaltender Mike Richter.
 They did get a power-play goal from Eric Lindros to even the game heading into the final period of play.

 Defenseman Adam Foote gave Canada a 2-1 lead with 7:10 left to play.
 Hull tied the game four minutes later by deflecting a shot by Brian Leetch past goaltender Curtis Joseph.
 The Canadians protested that Hull hit the puck with a high stick, but after a video review, the goal stood.
 43 seconds later, Tony Amonte scored the eventual game-winning goal.
-The United States got two more goals in the final minute, from Derian Hatcher (empty net) and Adam Deadmarsh, to pick up their 5-2 victory of the tournament.
+The United States got two more goals in the final minute, from Derian Hatcher (empty net) and Adam Deadmarsh, to pick up their 5-2 victory in the tournament.

 While this wasn’t quite the upset of the Soviet Union by the 1980 Olympic team, it still showed that the United States had come a long way as far as developing NHL talent.